WGNT: Centennial ownership, UPN affiliation, Viacom ownership, and Local TV/Dreamcatcher Broadcasting ownerships

 On January 16, 1995, WGNT became a charter affiliate of the United Paramount Network (UPN) and branded itself as "UPN 27".
 In 1997, Paramount Stations Group bought WGNT for $42.5 million, making it a UPN owned-and-operated station.
 This made WGNT the only network-owned station in the Hampton Roads market.
 Viacom, Paramount's owner, later bought CBS as well.
 When Viacom split into two separate companies in December 2005 with its broadcasting properties remaining with the original Viacom, which was restructured as CBS Corporation, WGNT and the other UPN O&Os became part of the new company through its CBS Television Stations subsidiary.

 On January 24, 2006, CBS and Time Warner announced that UPN and The WB would shut down to form a new jointly-owned service featuring series from both networks as well as newer series, The CW Television Network.
 As part of the announcement, the new network signed a 10-year affiliation deal with 11 of CBS' UPN stations, including WGNT.
 Channel 27 rebranded itself as "CW 27" in the summer of 2006 and officially became the Hampton Roads area's CW affiliate on September 18, 2006.
-On June 14, 2010, Local TV, owner of CBS affiliate WTKR, acquired WGNT.
+On June 14, 2010, Local TV LLC, owner of CBS affiliate WTKR, acquired WGNT.
 Shortly after the announcement, Local TV took over WGNT's operations through a local marketing agreement as the company's first CW station, making it a sister station to WTKR (eventually creating the first legal duopoly in the Hampton Roads market once the purchase was finalized).

 On July 1, 2013, Local TV announced it was merging with Tribune Company in a $2.75 billion deal.
 At the time, Tribune owned The Daily Press in Newport News.
-Due to FCC regulations barring newspaper-television cross ownership within a single market (although Tribune has maintained cross-ownership waivers for its newspaper-television station combinations in four other media markets), Tribune spun off WTKR and WGNT, along with WNEP-TV in Scranton–Wilkes-Barre, Pennsylvania, to Dreamcatcher Broadcasting, an unrelated company owned by former Tribune Company executive Ed Wilson.
+Due to FCC regulations barring newspaper-television cross ownership within a single market (although Tribune maintained cross-ownership waivers for its newspaper-television station combinations in four other media markets), Tribune spun off WTKR and WGNT, along with WNEP-TV in Scranton–Wilkes-Barre, Pennsylvania, to Dreamcatcher Broadcasting, an unrelated company owned by former Tribune Company executive Ed Wilson.
 Tribune provided services to the stations through a shared services agreement, and held an option to buy back WTKR and WGNT outright in the future.
 Tribune later announced on July 10, 2013, that it would spin off its newspaper division (including the Daily Press) into a separate company, the Tribune Publishing Company, in 2014, pending shareholder and regulatory approval.
 The sale was completed on December 27.